NuxiNL/cloudabi-utils/README.md

 built on top of `libcloudabi`.
 This utility reads a YAML file from `stdin`, converts it to an argument data structure, and uses that to start a CloudABI executable.
 It provides some special tags to automatically open files and network connections.
-Please refer to `cloudabi-run`'s manual page for examples.
+It also includes an emulator that can be used to run CloudABI executables on operating systems for which no native support is provided.
+Please refer to `cloudabi-run`'s manual page for more details and examples.

 More details about CloudABI can be found on
 [Nuxi's company webpage](https://nuxi.nl/).